7 things you can only do in Montréal

 4. Explore five distinct ecosystems in one place

-5. Climb a mountain in the middle of the city
+5. Climb a mountain in the centre of the city

 Okay, so it’s not exactly K2, but Mount Royal (known simply as “the mountain” to Montrealers) is the city’s big, green crown jewel and we happen to be quite proud of it.
 Standing 233 metres (or almost 765 feet), the tree-covered mountain is an iconic symbol of the city piled high with other iconic symbols of the city: Saint Joseph’s Oratory, the mountaintop Mount Royal Chalet, the stately former Royal Victoria Hospital, Percival Molson Memorial Stadium (where Montréal’s pro football team, the Alouettes, play) and, of course, most iconic of all, the Mount Royal Cross.
-There are numerous hiking and biking paths ascending to the mountain’s “belvederes,” where truly incredible views of the city may be found, while the more ambitious among us can climb the stairs leading up from des Pins Avenue.
+There are numerous hiking and biking paths ascending to the mountain’s “belvederes,” where truly incredible views of the city may be found, as well as a range of guided discovery walks tailored to different interests.

 7. Grab a steamie and poutine at a giant orange